eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/installation-operating.md

 ##### Erase all data in a namespace from the persistence

-Send a piggyback command to [Akka's pub-sub-mediator](pubsubmediator) with type `namespaces.commands:purgeNamespace` to erase all data from the persistence.
+Send a piggyback command to [Akka's pub-sub-mediator][pubsubmediator] with type `namespaces.commands:purgeNamespace` to erase all data from the persistence.
 It is better to purge a namespace after [blocking](#block-all-messages-to-a-namespace) it and